richafnu/Viva/Viva/glint/reports/driver-impact-report.md

 - Employees who rate a driver low, also rate engagement low

 If a driver's score isn't related to engagement, then it has low or zero impact.
 Knowing which drivers have a high impact allows managers to focus on improving the scores of drivers that matter the most.

+### View Strengths & Opportunities versus Company

+Managers should first look at the Strength & Opportunity report versus Company or another internal comparison, if available.
+While Benchmark is a valuable comparison, most often Company is more informative because the comparison is internal.

+A manager with scores *below* company average should focus on the items with the biggest gaps as those reflect the greatest opportunity for improvement.
+For this reason, the **Take Action** button defaults to the Opportunities section of the S&O report.

+Managers with scores *above* Company can change to view S&O vs. Benchmark to gain a sense of what areas may help to close gaps.

+If you're looking at *Company* results* and the default comparison is also *Company*, the driver analysis shows *Average Question* as the comparison - otherwise there would be no comparison ratio.

+### Apply filters

+Applying filters allows leaders to look at Strengths and Opportunities for specific groups.
+To apply a filter:

+1. Select the filter symbol at the top of the page.
+2. Select **+ Add Filters.**
+3. From the dropdown menu, choose a filter from the **People** or **Question Responses** section.

 ## Driver Impact graph view